vikingeducation/prep_basics/test-yourself-answers.md

 #### What is a "server"?

-A server is a special computer programm (like Apache) that waits for a request from the client.
+A server is a special computer program (like Apache) that waits for a request from the client.
 When the client sends their requests, server will look for it.
 If the server found what the client wants, the server then will return the data to the client.
 If the server can't found what the client want, then the server will tell the client that what they want is not present on the server.

 Basically, it enables the sharing of resources and information for various applications, websites, and email, and brings that information to computers over the internet at the request of the client!